dansheffler/dtsheffler.com/_posts/2014-07-28-chronological-association.md

+---
+title: Chronological Association
+tags: [Notetaking, Writing]
+summary: The use of being able to place your notes within the chronological stream of your thoughts.
+---

 Insights develop from connections between ideas.
 Because my computer notes are arranged topically I generate many content- driven connections between ideas, but one important type of